baishalidutta/Anomaly-Detection/README.md

 # Anomaly Detection

-Project for real time anomaly detection using kafka and Python
+Project for real time anomaly detection using kafka and Python.

 It's assumed that zookeeper and kafka are running in the localhost, it follows this process: